The Necessary Next Steps to Job Hunting

 Catering and Event Bartending companies are regularly needing staff, especially for seasonal and summer events.
 Events might be irregular in schedule, but are great opportunities to network with other staff working throughout the city.
 Those staff will be in the know of any openings at their regular jobs… and networking is key in this industry.
 By coming through Fine Art… you already now have a few contacts with your fellow students, the instructor… and now some catering contacts like those below.

-- Chris at Lavish Liquid ([email protected])
+- Chris at Lavish Liquid in Vancouver ([email protected])

+You can also fine the above contacts on Instagram.
+Follow and message them directly.
 We have had many recent Fine Art grads get started with these local event bartending companies.
 It’s a great way to get a little experience, make some money and start building your contacts list.
 If bartending is just a part time thing for you, Event Bartending is the way to go.
 Send them all an email today!

 We have a pile of resume writing tips to have your resume stand out.
 Each hiring manager will be looking for something different though.
 Chemistry is key for that first interaction.
 If you don’t get to meet that manager in person, then your resume needs to speak for you.